pypeit/PypeIt/doc/scripts.rst

-Here, the first level is the calib_grp (1), the next level gives the Master key (A_1_01) and then there is a listing of the files contributing to each of the :ref:`masters`.
+Here, the first level is the calib_grp (1), the next level gives the Master key (A_1_01) and then there is a listing of the files contributing to each of the :ref:`calibrations`.
 See those docs for more.

 .. _pypeit-obslog: